This article contains affiliate links.

 I know this list was technically supposed to be 10 things, but over time I’ve had to add a few more that I thought were important like Take time for YOU!
 This is the last time you will be “just you” for a long time (ESPECIALLY if you are nursing that first year)!
 Go on dates with your husband, leave the house on the spur of the moment, and eat some ice cream silently on the back porch while your next door neighbor glances over in jealousy!

 13. Check Out Our Ultimate Guide to Pregnancy.
 Tons of tips and ideas for your entire pregnancy!

 WHAT WOULD YOU ADD TO THIS LIST??

 P.S.
 Are you on a small budget?
-You may be interested in the following article that my sister, Katie, wrote:
+You may be interested in the following article: